frudakisk/MobIntel-Pedestrian-Mobility/README.md

 ## Table of Contents
 - How to Find Stuff

 This section will provide an overview of how our code is organized and where to expect to find things throughout the repository.

 - Libraries

 In this section, we will provide the names of each of the libraries created in this repo and with a short description of what the library is intended to be used for.
 Also, for each library, there will be a list of function names.

 - Drivers

 This section has all the drivers fo each of the libraries.
 Here, we will explain the intentions of some functions.

+- How to Use Libraries

+This section will explain how we import our libraries

 - other stuff

 This section includes misc. stuff